Jawbox: Disbandment, other projects, and brief reformation (1997–2018)

-Reunion and lineup change (2019–present)
+Reunion, lineup change, and hiatus (2019–present)

 In January 2019, the band announced their official reunion with a 12 date summer tour.
 It was followed up by various other tours and shows.
 In August 2021, Jawbox announced that Barbot was leaving the band, citing the long commute from Barbot's new home in Vermont.
 He was replaced by Brooks Harlan, the guitarist and co-founder of the band War on Women and a long-time musical collaborator of Robbins.

 On July 8, 2022, Jawbox released The Revisionist EP, which consisted of two Grippe re-recordings ("Grip" and "Consolation Prize") plus a Wire cover ("Lowdown").
 The Revisionist EP marked the band's first new studio material in 26 years along with the first appearance of Harlan as a member.

+In April 2025, Robbins confirmed the band had once again disbanded for the foreseeable future.

+Legacy

+Jawbox has had an outsized impact on underground music, influencing such bands as Motion City Soundtrack, Jim Ward of At the Drive-In and Sparta, Braid, the Jazz June, Lemuria, and Pilot to Gunner.